 You Are Irregular

 This is important, pals and gals: “According to most doctors, your bowel movements should happen one to two times per day,” says Lisa Hayim, RD, and Founder of The Well Necessities and TWN Collection.
 “If you are skipping days without going to the bathroom, talk to an RD about some changes to make.”
-If you’re not yet convinced you need to see a pro or still want to see what you can do on your own, at least check out (and possibly eat least of) these 15 Foods That Make You Constipated.
+If you’re not yet convinced you need to see a pro, try ridding your diet of constipation-inducing foods.

 Your Stomach Gets Twisty when You Have Dairy

-Gas, bloating, diarrhea…it sounds like a commercial for a solution that comes in a plastic bottle, but this is actually about your dairy consumption.
+Gas, bloating, diarrhea… it sounds like a commercial for a solution that comes in a plastic bottle, but this is actually about your dairy consumption.
 “You could be lactose intolerant,” say The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins’ Veggie Cure.
-“Lactose intolerance is very dose dependent, meaning that if you have a couple tablespoons of ice cream you may be fine—but a cup can send you over the edge.
+“Lactose intolerance is very dose-dependent, meaning that if you have a couple tablespoons of ice cream you may be fine—but a cup can send you over the edge.
 An RD can help to make sure you’re properly diagnosed and will help you to figure out if you can have any dairy.
 And if you can’t, they’ll make sure you can get all the nutrients from dairy products another way.”
-Already know that’s you?
-Then don’t miss these The 20 Best Calcium-Rich Foods That Aren’t Dairy.

 You Have Tried Every Diet Out There…